-

 What is a romance scam?

 Simply put, a romance scam is when a scammer gains your trust online over a period of time to gain financial influence over you.
-These scammers often use fake names and identities, with many claiming that they’re from Australia but are ‘working overseas’.
+These romance scammers often use fake names and identities, with many claiming that they’re from Australia but are ‘working overseas’.

-Once they’ve gained your trust, the scammer might ask you for a financial favour – for example, asking for hundreds of dollars to help pay for a flight to visit you.
+Once they’ve gained your trust, the romance scammer might ask you for a financial favour – for example, asking for hundreds of dollars to help pay for a flight to visit you.
 The scammer will either disappear without a trace (and with your money) or keep asking you for cash.

 How can you spot a romance scam?